Fivoo/Web-Development/README.md

 Email: fivoo.co@gmai.com

 License 📄
 The code in this repository is proprietary and for demonstration purposes only.
 It is not licensed for public use or distribution without explicit permission from Fivoo Web Development.
+The code in this repository is proprietary and for demonstration purposes only.
+It is not licensed for public use or distribution without explicit permission from Fivoo Web Development.